thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

 <!--excerpt-->

-Bayesian optimization falls in a class of optimization algorithms called *sequential model-based optimization (SMBO)* algorithms.
+Bayesian optimization[^1] falls in a class of optimization algorithms called *sequential model-based optimization (SMBO)* algorithms.
 These algorithms use previous observations to determine the next point to sample the loss for.
 The algorithm can roughly be outlined as follows.

 1. Compute the current expectation of what the loss $$f$$ looks like, using previously evaluated points $$\mathbf{x}_{1:n}$$.
 2. Sample the loss $$f$$ at a new point $$\mathbf{x}_{\text{new}}$$ that maximizes some utility of the expectation of $$f$$.